-Chateau Margene, now in its 23rd year, began with the fulfillment of a dream by Michael & Margene Mooney to plant a vineyard, build a winery and establish their home in the Paso Robles area in 1997.
+Chateau Margene, now in its 24th year, began with the fulfillment of a dream by Michael & Margene Mooney to plant a vineyard, build a winery and establish their home in the Paso Robles area in 1997.
 The family took up residence on the property in the Summer of 1998 (where they still live today) and planted the estate vineyard in the Fall of 1998.
 Annual production varies between 2,500 – 3,000 cases annually, depending on Mother Nature and crop loads each vintage.
 The mantra is "quality over quantity".
 The two vineyard blocks on the estate are Stella’s Vineyard (named after Margene's Mother and their grand-daughter - Jon's daughter), planted in 2014 to two clones of Cabernet Sauvignon & Cabernet Franc.
-The back vineyard, Michael's Vineyard, is named after the winemaker, his older son and his grandson.
+The front vineyard, Michael's Vineyard, is named after Michael & Margene's older son and their grandson.
 Varietals planted are Cabernet Sauvignon, Cabernet Franc, Merlot, Malbec & Sangiovese.
 The farming practices are organic and sustainable with Michael managing the vineyard and overseeing the winemaking with son Jon.
-Margene runs the day to day business and is the winemaker for their Signature Series Cabernet Franc.
-The wines are sold DTC (direct-to-consumer) and are available at their two tasting rooms or as a wine club member.
-A few of their favorite local restaurants receive a yearly allocation.
+Margene runs the day to day business and is the winemaker for their Cabernet Franc.
+The wines are primarily sold DTC (direct-to-consumer) and are available at their two tasting rooms or as a wine club member.
+A few of their favorite local restaurants receive an allocation.

 The Mooney Family label was started in 2004 with purchased grapes from growers in the Santa Lucia Highlands and Sta.
 Rita Hills AVA's.
 The varietal focus includes Pinot Noir & Chardonnay.
-Jon has a small Rhone program with the next release being the 2019 Syrah in October 2021.
+Jon has a small Rhone program with the next release being the 2020 Syrah in Spring of 2023.